erikreppel/blockblog/README.md

 - a web server

 ## Building & Running
-1. Install the dependencies with `npm install`.
+1. Install the client dependencies with `npm install`.
+2. Install the server dependencies with `pip install -r requirements.txt`.
-2. Start the front end from /client with `npm start`.
+3. Start the front end from /client with `npm start`.
-3. Start the back end with from /server `python server.py`.
+4. Start the back end with from /server `python server.py`.
-4. Start posting.
+5. Start posting.

 ## Contributors
 - [Erik Reppel](http://erikreppel.github.io/)